 Crocus Hill, Desnoyer Park, Hamline-Midway (part), Highland Park (part), Lexington-Hamline, Macalester-Groveland (part), Merriam Park, Snelling-Hamline, Summit Hill, St. Anthony Park and Summit-University.

-Elected by the voters of District 4 in March of 2005, Commissioner Toni Carter has lead on important issues at the local, state, and national level.
+Elected by the voters of District 4 in March 2005, Commissioner Toni Carter has lead on important issues at the local, state, and national level.
 She is active in the Association of Minnesota Counties (AMC), serving on the board of directors and previously serving as president.
 She is a member of the board of directors of the National Association of Counties (NACo) and serves as chair of NACo’s Healthy Counties Initiative.
 She is co-chair of the Minnesota Human Services Performance Council and the Ramsey County Juvenile Detention Alternatives Initiative Stakeholder Committee.
 Commissioner Carter also serves as the chief local elected official on the Ramsey County Workforce Investment Board.

 Committed to the delivery of efficient and effective county services, eliminating disparities in county services and systems, and raising grassroots awareness of county decision-making processes and systems, Commissioner Carter has led several Ramsey County system change efforts such as the Juvenile Detention Alternatives Initiative that has reduced the number of youth held at Ramsey County's Juvenile Detention Center and increased system and community alternatives for low-risk youth.
 She is engaged with school, community and intergovernmental partners in strategic collaboratives for child safety, student achievement and youth development, including through the Saint Paul Children's Collaborative and the Saint Paul Promise Neighborhood.
 She is also working to implement metropolitan area leadership to end racial disparities in workforce participation through the regional Everybody In collaborative.